 2 – A monthly common services fee.

 During your stay you’ll pay a monthly ‘common services’ fee, which helps cover the running costs of the Village and amenities, and keep everything maintained to a very high standard.
 Please note, this does not include your own general living expenses, such as telephone, internet, electricity and contents insurance.
 The monthly common services fee varies across Villages, depending on what amenities are on offer.
 As per the Retirement Villages Act 1992, St Ives does not profit from this fee.
 When reviewing the monthly fee, consider the fact that you probably already pay an equal amount in rates, upkeep and lifestyle costs.

 3 – The outgoing costs.

-• When you are ready to leave you will pay to refurbish your home to near its original state.
+• A refurbishment fee to bring your home back to near its original state.
 This helps raise the potential sales price of your home and makes it more attractive to potential buyers.
 The refurbishment may include new kitchens, benchtops and tiling – just as you would do when selling any home.

-• St Ives Realty will market your home for sale and help negotiate the best price possible.
-The sales price will involve paying a commission, just as it does for any real estate sale.
+• Fees associated with selling your home.
+St Ives Realty will market your home for sale and help negotiate the best price possible.
+This will involve paying a commission and other fees, such as marketing costs, just as it does for any real estate sale.

 Looking for more information?

 More information on this model, as well as examples of the costs can be found here.

 A great short video explaining these costs can be viewed here.